 And it all happened because they were trying to communicate or use a piece of equipment that was operating on the same frequencies that were being used by the league during an NFL game.

-Preventing such interference — or clearing it up quickly — is the job of one of a little-known group of skilled individuals working behind the scenes for the NFL: the Event Frequency Coordinator (or EFC as they are often referred to by others in the industry).
-These specialists track and manage hundreds of frequencies to keep the thousands of “in-stadium” frequency-dependent devices operational.
+Preventing such interference — or clearing it up quickly — is the job of a little-known group of skilled individuals working behind the scenes for the NFL: the Event Frequency Coordinator (or EFC).
+These specialists track and manage hundreds of frequencies to keep the thousands of event frequency-dependent devices operational.
 They also account for interference from sources outside of the stadium, such as TV stations and other special events.

-Quarterbacks, defensive play-callers, coaches and game officials all depend on Frequency Coordinators to ensure that their systems are interference-free.
-These along with the TV Networks, local TV stations, radio medical and security personnel, NFL’s instant replay and injury video review systems, stadium staff, and halftime entertainers are just some of the others that depend on the EFC to coordinate frequencies that will allow them to do their jobs.
+Quarterbacks, defensive play-callers, coaches and game officials all depend on Frequency Coordinators to ensure these systems are interference-free.
+These along with the TV networks, local TV stations, radio stations, medical and security personnel, NFL’s instant replay and injury video review systems, stadium staff, and halftime entertainers are just some of the others that depend on the EFC to coordinate frequencies that will allow them to do their jobs.

 “When problems arise during a game, coordinators or their assistants identify the source of the interference with spectrum analyzers and direction-finding equipment.
-They have become more proactive, using the equipment to spot and correct potential frequency conflicts before problems arise," said Michelle McKenna-Doyle, the NFL’s chief information officer.
+They have become more proactive, using the equipment to spot and correct potential frequency conflicts," said Michelle McKenna-Doyle, the NFL’s chief information officer.

 On the field, the NFL has contingency plans to provide fail-safe operations of the Coach-to-Coach (C2C) and Coach-to-Player (C2P) communications systems.
 The frequency coordinators play an important role by monitoring the environment and identifying any interference issues that could threaten the successful operation of these systems.

 The league’s goal of providing frequency coordination services is to resolve issues without conflict and ensure all RF users have a successful event.
-The coordinators prepare a pre-event plan and work with any unregistered users — commonly referred to as “Coord-Nots” — to get them entered into the database.
-The NFL has strict policies governing the use of RF equipment at their events and uncoordinated devices are prohibited.
-The coordinators determine if a frequency can be assigned to them, and if not, the EFC works with the user to find an alternate solution.
-Sometimes they can share with another crew or it may be necessary to hardwire the microphone.
+The coordinators will work with any uncoordinated users to get them registered and coordinated in the EFC system.
+The NFL has strict policies governing the use of RF equipment at its events and uncoordinated devices are prohibited.
+The EFC determines if a frequency can be coordinated, and if not, they will work with the user to find an alternate solution.
 In some instances, operators not following the policies may have his or her working credential revoked and denied access to the stadium on gameday.
-The NFL maintains a nationwide database of repeat offenders who are at risk of losing their privileges for a longer term.